-Mr. Landsberg tries cases and handles appeals of complex business and health regulatory litigation disputes arising under the Unfair Competition Law, the False Claims Act, RICO, as well as commercial contract and business torts matters.
+Mr. Landsberg tries cases and handles appeals of complex business and health regulatory litigation disputes arising under the Unfair Competition Law, the anti-kickback statutes, False Claims Act, RICO, as well as commercial contract and business torts matters.
 Mr. Landsberg also regularly handles hospital/physician medical staff and antitrust cases.

-Mr. Landsberg is recognized annually in various health industry publications as a preeminent health industry litigator.
+Mr. Landsberg is recognized annually in national health industry publications as a preeminent health industry litigator.
 He is a frequent author and lecturer on California hospital and Unfair Competition Law and other health law litigation developments.
-He is a member of the Board of Directors of the California Society for Healthcare Attorneys.
+He is a past member of the Board of Directors of the California Society for Healthcare Attorneys.

 "Top-Ranked Healthcare Attorney,” Chambers USA, 2006-2014.

 Mr. Landsberg was chosen as one of the “2003 Outstanding Healthcare Litigators” by Nightingale’s Healthcare News and selected by his peers to be listed in The Best Lawyers in America for more than ten years.